okogosov/Forest/README.md

-Transformation Code from scr to ppl    TransformerCopy.Clear.zip() This sample is created by Gemini in accordance with requirements, described in
+Transformation Code from scr to ppl    TransformerCopy.Clear.zip()

+This sample is created by Gemini in accordance with requirements, described in
 	requirementsVar.txt,requirementsArray.txt,requirementsNotTransformation.txt

 It is only 2 commands - var and array & NotationTransformations.
+These requirements are realized in project Forest without AI and with additional details.